 2. Restore Your Relationships

 It’s very common for people with addiction to push their family and friends away.
 Damaged relationships are one of the biggest regrets that former substance abusers have.
 As you begin the process of recovery from addiction, it can help your feelings of loneliness to make amends with your friends and family.
-Restoring your relationships can reattach you to another social circle and give you the chance to reconnect.
+Restoring your relationships can reattach you to another social circle and give you a chance to reconnect.
 Remember that detachment and disconnection are two things that make you feel lonely.

 3. Use Group Therapy To Connect

 During your addiction rehab sessions, you’ll likely spend plenty of time in group therapy.
 Make the most of these meetings by connecting with others.
 This is especially important because the people in your group therapy sessions are people who face the same challenges and issues as you.
-Chance are, many of them are also struggling with disconnection and loneliness.
+Chance is, many of them are also struggling with disconnection and loneliness.

 4. Confront and Accept Your Emotions